catberry/catberry-assets/README.md

 ![Catberry](https://raw.githubusercontent.com/catberry/catberry/master/docs/images/logo.png)

 This is a plugin for working with Catberry component's assets.
-If you want component to have any assets like CSS/LESS and images you just need to add the plugin to your project and put all this stuff to a directory `assets` of your component, this plugin will do everything for you.
+If you want cat-component to have any assets like CSS/LESS and images you just need to add the plugin to your project and put all this stuff to a directory `assets` of your cat-component, this plugin will do everything for you.

 Also, you can have a global assets directory called `static` at the root of your project.